WebDesigner32/ConferenceCentralApp/README.md

 and `_getKeyForSpeaker`.

-*When testing the available methods via the Google APIs Explorer, provide information for all fields except for the `fields` fields and then click `Execute` for each method.
+*When testing the available methods via the Google APIs Explorer, provide complete and properly inputted data for all fields (see exceptions for complete data just below paragraph) and then click `Execute` for each method.
+When data is improperly inputted, check the result from the executed method to see examples of proper data for input.
+This tip can be applied for many various methods being tested.

+**Exceptions**

+1. Leave the `fields` fields blank.
+2. `Request body` for `createSession` only requires `name`.
+3. `typeOfSession` may be left blank in `getConferenceSessionsByType`.

 ##**Task 2: Add Sessions to User Wishlist**##